One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 The Aeolian Islands

-Easily reached by boat from Milazzo, at about one hour drive from Messina, these volcanic islands dotting the bluest ocean and surmounted by mighty volcanoes are a sight to behold.
+Easily reached by boat from Milazzo, at about one hour’s drive from Messina, these volcanic islands dotting the bluest ocean and surmounted by mighty volcanoes are a sight to behold.

-HOW LONG TO STAY: I recommend spending at least 4 days in the archipelago.
-If you have the chance, opt for a sailing cruise!
+HOW LONG TO STAY: I recommend spending at least four days in the archipelago.
+If you have the chance, take a sailing cruise!

 Palermo

-You’ve probably realized by now that Sicily deserves a trip if its own!
-Palermo, the capital, is one of the most interesting, unique and beautiful cities in Italy.
+You’ve probably realized by now that Sicily deserves a trip of its own!
+Palermo, the capital, is one of the most interesting, unique, and beautiful cities in Italy.

 The Norman Palace, also known as Palermo’s Royal Palace, is the city’s most important attraction.
-It’s Palatine chapel is an impressive example of Arab-Norman-Byzantine style.
-Next to it you’ll find San Giovanni degli Eremiti church, another must-see.
+Its Palatine Chapel is an impressive example of the Arab-Norman-Byzantine style.
+Next to it is San Giovanni degli Eremiti church, another must-see.

-HOW LONG TO STAY: You need at least 3 full days to explore Palermo; more if you intend to visit the surrounding areas and smaller towns such as the lovely Cefalù.
+HOW LONG TO STAY: You need at least 3 full days to explore Palermo, more if you intend to visit the surrounding areas and smaller towns such as the lovely Cefalù.
+Consider basing yourself in the center of town for convenience, though there are many wonderful places to stay in Palermo.

 Final Considerations